One of the worst parts of freelancing is the paperwork. Am I right, or am I right?

 Both programs also offer great referral programs!
 In fact, their referral programs are the same, in that you get a free month of the service for each referral.
 A little variation: FreshBooks offers an affiliate program as well, where you get $5 per trial sign-up and $100 per paid account that you refer.

 If you’re ready to give Dubsado a try, use celab as your referral code* when you sign up to get 20% off after your trial.
-Let me know if you have questions – I’d be happy to answer whatever I can!
+Let me know if you have questions – I’m happy to answer whatever I can!